How to Attract and Market to Generation Z Customers

 Are you still paying attention?
 Because Gen Z isn’t.

 A lot has been written about the attention span, or lack thereof, of Gen Z customers.
 The hard numbers say it has dropped from the 12-second average for millennials down to 8 seconds for Gen Z consumers.
-That would seem to be proof this new generation of people are easily-distracted and almost impossible to pin down.
+That would seem to be proof that this new generation of people are easily-distracted and almost impossible to pin down.

 But there are nuances this statistic hides.
 Gen Zers have an almost limitless supply of stimuli, but an extremely limited amount of time.